Flowwrian/Investigating-the-Effectiveness-of-Cross-Silo-Datasets-for-Training-Federated-Learning-Models/README.md

 ## Usage
 The code is written in Python 3.10.6.
-To start a federated learning scenario `cd` in the `scripts` folder and execute the `main.py` (i.e. `python main.py`).
-The parameters of the experiment are defined at the top of the `main.py` file (for now).
-At the moment the parameters are changed by changing the string inside the variable.
+To start a federated learning scenario `cd` in the `scripts` folder and execute the `main.py` (i.e. `python main.py`) with your selected options.
+To see a comprehensive list of all available parameters enter `python main.py -h`.

 ## TODO
 - Fix problem with measuring training time
-- Save logs
+- Save remaining logs
-- Implement Argsparse
 - Implement Deep-learning architecture specifically designed for time-series regression
 - Implement Decision Tree Regressor